CorinaMurg/web-for-everyone/README.md

 14. WCAG

+NICE HAVES:
-Page title: react helmet or react head
+- custom hook for title or react helmet or react head

+BONUS TO-DO:
+- allow users to enter style info for button in Focus Visible

 Visible lists: do they also have to be programatic lists